Asbury Theological Seminary’s Memphis Extension Site

-Asbury-Memphis is a partnership between Asbury Theological Seminary and Christ United Methodist Church.
-Students can pursue classes through cohort model based learning while nurturing a powerful community.
+Asbury Theological Seminary is excited about the Memphis site made possible by a partnership with Asbury Theological Seminary and Christ United Methodist Church (CUMC).
+The Memphis site is a micro-expression of the Asbury experience.
+Students can pursue classes through cohort model based learning while nurturing a meaningful community.

 The Memphis site is an opportunity to begin your theological graduate education in Memphis.
 Each class meets for two weekends (view schedule) within a semester and is taught by an Asbury Theological Seminary faculty member who is either local or traveling from the Kentucky or Florida campus.
 Each weekend features a Friday evening meal and a special chapel service.
 New students will attend New Student Orientation at the beginning of their program.

 Students can complete up to 49 percent of their degree at the Memphis site.
 Courses taken at the Memphis site do count as residential credit.
 Students must work with their advisor to determine how much of their degree’s residential requirement may be completed at the Memphis site.
 Master of Divinity students are required to complete two, three-credit hour courses on either the Florida Dunnam campus, located in Orlando, Fla., or on our Kentucky Campus, located just south of Lexington, Ky.
 Likewise, Master of Arts students must complete one, three-credit hour course on either campus.
 The remaining credits may be earned through classes taught on our Kentucky or Florida Dunnam campuses, or through our Online Program (ExL).